Brain Tumors: Coping with Thinking and Memory Problems

 Thinking problems may be slow to show up.
 You may not notice any problems at all while

-physically recovering from surgery or radiation.
-But when you get back to your normal
+recovering from surgery or radiation.
+But when you get back to your normal routine,

-routine, you may find tasks that used to be easy have become harder.
-Or they might
+you may find tasks that used to be easy have become harder.
+Talk with your treatment

 Tips for people with problems thinking or remembering